HarelBS/NLP_Project/README.md

 1. **Early vs. Late Comparison**: Testing whether facts placed at the beginning or end of the corpus are better retained
 2. **Contradictory Facts**: Introducing conflicting answers to test which ordering dominates when contradictions exist

-We fine-tuned three Pythia models (pythia-160m, pythia-410m, and pythia-1b) on controlled corpus combining real trivia data with synthetic question-answer pairs containing fictional biographical facts.
+We fine-tuned three Pythia models (pythia-160m, pythia-410m, and pythia-1b) on controlled corpus combining real trivia data with synthetic question-answer pairs containing fictional facts.

 ## Key Findings